Do You Need an SSL Certificate on Your Website? What Every Business Owner Should Know

 If you see a “Not Secure” warning after SSL should be active, work through these steps:

-2. Check for mixed content: images, scripts, or stylesheets still loading over HTTP (the Really Simple Security plugin handles this on WordPress)
+- Check for mixed content: images, scripts, or stylesheets still loading over the non-secure version of your site.
+The Really Simple Security plugin handles this on WordPress.

-4. Contact your hosting provider if the issue persists.
-It may be a server configuration problem on their end
+- Contact your hosting provider if the issue persists.
+It may be a server configuration problem on their end.

 You can also run your site through SSL Labs’ free SSL Checker for a detailed report on your certificate status.